tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 *   Use platform config to specify platform specific settings like k8s pod config.

-The proposed solution has following parts:
+The proposed solution has the following parts:

-*   Extensible `ExecutorSpec` concept which can support container as an executor.
+*   Extensible `ExecutorSpec` concept which can support a container as an executor.
-*   Extensible `BaseComponentLauncher` concept to support pluggable component launchers in tfx runner.
+*   Extensible `BaseComponentLauncher` concept to support pluggable component launchers in a TFX runner.
-    *   `DockerComponentLauncher` which launches `ExecutorContainerSpec` in docker environment.
+    *   `DockerComponentLauncher` which launches `ExecutorContainerSpec` in a Docker environment.
-    *   `KubernetesPodComponentLauncher` which launches `ExecutorContainerSpec` in k8s environment.
+    *   `KubernetesPodComponentLauncher` which launches `ExecutorContainerSpec` in a k8s environment.
 *   Extensible `PlatformConfig` framework.
     *   `KubernetesPodPlatformConfig` to support k8s pod spec as a config.
     *   `DockerPlatformConfig` to support docker run configs.